sonic-net/SONiC/doc/isis/frr-isis-sonic-config-support-hld.md

 New tests will also be published into sonic-mgmt for ISIS

 ### Open/Action items

-Is there a way to better align the custom yang models designed for SONiC FRR-ISIS with Open Config ISIS models.
-Not all FRR-ISIS features are compatible with Open Configs' models ?

 Could the FRR container be renamed from 'bgp' to 'frr' ?